starphene/starphene-docs/Project State Clicker (conflict).md

 Loot (yellow, turns into enemy cell after you take the loot) Gray with red outline (switch required to unlock boss guarded by an enemy) Red (boss)
-Purple (door to mirroring infinity, a place where the party can explore an infinite procedually generated subdungeon for loot, though the amount of loot and shop cells is considerably smaller there, and there's a reasonably rare chance to find a )
+Purple (door to mirroring infinity, a place where the party can explore an infinite procedually generated subdungeon for loot, though the amount of loot and shop cells is considerably smaller there but it increases in square as you progress and progressing far enough can give you a relic)